viadeo/kasper-framework/doc/source/manual/Develop with Kasper/helpers/Patterns.rst

 .. code-block:: java
     :linenos:

-    final SpecificationErrorMessage message = new DefaultSpecificationErrorMessage();
+    final SpecificationErrorMessage message = new SpecificationErrorMessage();
     stringContainsLetterA.isSatisfiedBy("Bob is awesome", message);
     assertEquals("SpecificationStringContains specification was not met for value Bob is awesome");